-We have entered into an underwriting agreement, dated , 2021, with Roth Capital Partners, LLC, or Roth or the Representative, as the sole representative of the underwriters with respect to the Units being offered.
-Subject to the t terms and conditions of the underwriting agreement, we have agreed to sell to each underwriter named below, and each underwriter named below has severally agreed to pro- purchase, at the public offering price less the underwriting discounts set forth on the cover page of this prospectus, the number of shares of common stock and Warrants listed I next to its name in the following table:
+We have entered into an underwriting agreement, as amended, with Roth Capital Partners, LLC, or Roth or the Representative, as the sole representative of the underwriters with respect to the Units being offered.
+Subject to the terms and conditions of the underwriting agreement, we have agreed to sell to each underwriter named below, and each underwriter named below has severally agreed to purchase, at the public offering price less the underwriting discounts set forth on the cover page of this prospectus, the number of shares of common stock and Warrants listed next to its name in the following table:

-Name of Underwriter Number of Shares Number of Warrants

-Roth Capital Partners, LLC
+Name of Underwriter Number of Shares Number of Warrants Roth Capital Partners, LLC 2,300,000 2,300,000 Total 2,300,000 2,300,000 116

-Total

-116

 The underwriters are committed to purchase all the Units offered by this prospectus if they purchase any Units.
 The underwriting agreement also provides that, if an underwriter defaults, the purchase commitments of non-defaulting underwriters may be increased or the offering may be terminated.
-The underwriters are not obligated to purchase the Units covered by the underwriters' over-allotment option described below.
+The underwriters are not obligated to purchase the shares of common stock and/or the additional Warrants to purchase common stock covered by the underwriters' over-allotment option described below.
 The underwriters are offering the Units, subject to prior sale, when, as and if issued to and accepted by them, subject to approval of legal matters by their counsel, and other conditions contained in the underwriting agreement, such as the receipt by the underwriters of officer's certificates and legal opinions.
 The underwriters reserve the right to withdraw, cancel or modify offers to the public and to reject orders in whole or in part.